cncf/wg-serverless/workflow/spec/spec-extending.md

 }
 ```

 This workflow contains two Operation states with each calling a single function.
-The End state denotes
-termination of the workflow.
 In the "extensions" array we can add our custom extension, let's say like this:

 ```json
 ...